KimDogue/PISICA/README.md

 ▶️ Watch the gameplay here:
 https://youtu.be/dPPfn3QaPIg

-## 🎥 VFX Showcase
+## 🎥 VFX Showcase Player and Enemy
-This video demonstrates a visual effect that I created and tested during the development of PISICA.
+This video demonstrates a enemy visual effect that I created and tested during the development of PISICA.
 While it was not integrated into the final multiplayer build, it represents my contribution to the project's visual effects development.

 https://youtu.be/gi2lEr4KpyI
 ---